rogersamso/IdealistaAPIClient.jl/README.md

 # IdealistaAPIClient

-Simple Julia client for the Idealista Search API.
+Simple Julia client for the [Idealista](https://idealista.com) [Search API](https://developers.idealista.com/access-request).

+It was tested with v3.5 of the Search API.

+## Warning

+This package is under development and still untested, so use it with caution.
+According to the previous, the package is not yet in the [julia Registry](https://github.com/JuliaRegistries/General).

 ## Requirements